Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ### DynamicpH

-If there is a pH gradient or different pHs are measured in the system, these must be described as well as possible.
+If there is a pH gradient or different pHs are measured in the system, these must be described as detailed as possible.
+Depending on the buffer chosen, a temperature shift may also result in a pH shift.

 - __pH_beginning__
   - Type: posfloat